ObjectModules/deploy/[Mapping]-Employment.md

 The one which is not taken in the position will keep remain stay but no more carry out.
 It will stay as a reference or a back-up.

 We are going to explain further how a mapping will become two (2).
-Like _the mitosis_ the process will also consist of four steps which are in our concept we call them as _spreading, employment, merging and settlement_.
+Like _[[the mitosis|https://en.wikipedia.org/wiki/Mitosis]]_, the process in our concept will also consist of four (4) steps which we call them as _spreading, employment, merging and settlement_.

 Let't start to find them in more details one by one.